mb822/CanvasAlertsV2/README.md

 running UI.py will open a window where the user is prompted to input Canvas login and contact information<br/>
 after successful login and phone number verification, the user can click "Run" to run the web scraping and SMS components of Canvas Alerts<br/>
-when the program completes, the user will have received a list of SMS messages of assignments that are due<br/>
+when the program completes, the user will have received a list of SMS messages of assignments that are due soon<br/>

 Mac How To:
  - 1.)
 Download Canvas Alerts ZIP